M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics

+Variational principles are of fundamental importance in physics and also at the origin of the trace formula.
+The stationary phase approximation relates the quantum (or wave) propagator to classical trajectories, which follow the principle of least action \cite{brack}.
+On curved surfaces, these trajectories are not straight lines but \emph{geodesics}, which are the shortest paths between two points \cite{Kuehnel}.
+Surfaces of arbitrary local curvature provide a fascinating playground for non-Euclidean optics.
+Only recently have advanced lithography technologies enabled the fabrication of three-dimensional (3D) surfaces with high optical quality and thicknesses down to $1~\mu$m \cite{2PP}, confining light to propagation within a quasi-two-dimensional curved layer.
+Many open questions can be tackled regarding the structure of the electromagnetic field in non-Euclidean resonators \cite{epl-hentschel,peschel-PRL,arie-polariton,sebbah}, which are also of relevance in other wave-related research fields like acoustics \cite{acoustic-3D}, hydrodynamics, gravity, or quantum physics.

+Some aspects of quantum-mechanical systems can be investigated with electromagnetic systems thanks to the equivalence of the Schr\"odinger and Helmholtz equations.
+Prominent examples include billiard systems and their experimental implementations with microwave resonators \cite{stoeckmann-livre}, dielectric resonators \cite{bittner1, bittner2, cao-review}, and microlasers \cite{PRE-trace1, PRE-trace2}, with ramification extending from applied to mathematical physics \cite{dietz, bellec2013, Rechtsman2013}.
+Organic microlasers provide an ideal testbed for studying ray-wave correspondence: with a typical size in the range of $50$--$200~\mu$m, much larger than the wavelength, they operate in the semiclassical regime.

-A M\"obius strip is formed by connecting two ends of a strip after twisting one end by 180$^{\circ}$, whereas connecting them without twist results in a simple ring resonator.
-In spite of its simplicity, it exhibits peculiar topological properties: it has a single, non-orientable surface and a single boundary.
-Hence M\"obius strips have captured the attention of generations of scientists to this day, from pure mathematics to physical, chemical and engineering sciences \cite{nature-cristal,isolant-topo,prb-electron,lpr-plasmon,epl-hentschel}.
-In particular, a M\"obius microcavity cannot display whispering gallery modes (WGMs) because its boundary possesses both concave and convex parts, in distinction to conventional ring resonators.
-The central question we address is what kind of structure its lasing modes exhibit and how it is related to its non-Euclidean geometry.
+In this Letter, we explore the emerging domain of non-Euclidean photonics with M\"obius strip microlasers fabricated by direct laser writing, see Fig.~\ref{fig:SEM}.
+M\"obius strips have captured the attention of generations of scientists, from pure mathematics to physical, chemical and engineering sciences \cite{nature-cristal,isolant-topo,prb-electron,lpr-plasmon,epl-hentschel,plasmon-chine}.
+A M\"obius strip is formed by connecting two ends of a strip after twisting one end by 180$^{\circ}$, whereas connecting them without twist results in a normal ring resonator.
+In spite of its simplicity, it exhibits peculiar topological properties because it has a single, nonorientable surface and a single boundary.
+In particular, a M\"obius microcavity cannot display whispering gallery modes (WGMs).
+Normal ring resonators feature high-$Q$ WGMs that propagate along the outer circular boundary.
+The trace formula relates WGMs to periodic ray orbits in the form of regular polygons with reflections at the outer boundary \cite{brack-circle,bittner1}.
+However, such classical trajectories do not exist in a M\"obius strip because its boundary exhibits both concave and convex parts, see Fig.~\ref{fig:geodesique}(b).
+We provide evidence that, instead, its low-loss resonances are localized on periodic geodesics.